whitemike889/polymer/docs/polymer-core/blocks.md

 ### Sending additional data (signs/heads or even custom)
-In case if you want to send additional (to more customize look on client for signs/heads or additional data for companion mod), you need to override `onPolymerBlockSend(BlockState blockState, BlockPos.Mutable pos, ServerPlayerEntity player)`.
+In case if you want to send additional (to more customize look on client for signs/heads or additional data for companion mod), you need to override `onPolymerBlockSend(BlockState blockState, BlockPos.Mutable pos, PacketContext.NotNullWithPlayer context)`.
 Technically you can do anything there, but ideally it should be only used for packets.

 Example use: